 In addition, make sure that everything is set as it should by following the instructions provided by the Remote Desktop Assistant application.

-- Right-click in the right pane and choose NEW > DWORD (32 bit) Value.
+- Right-click in the right pane and choose New and select DWORD (32 bit) Value.

 - Name the newly created value PreferExternalManifest.

 - Double-click the PreferExternalManifest DWORD.